maxfire2008/spotify-video/README.md

 :warning: You need fast internet (low ping).
 It works fine for my 35 ms. This is because of how Spotify sends playback status data.

+:warning: Some songs may be broken - please report here

 ## How to use
 1. Go to [https://developer.spotify.com/dashboard/applications](https://developer.spotify.com/dashboard/applications)
 2. Choose "CREATE AN APP"